mirsaeedi/design-interview/README.md

       * Messaging
      * Avoid chatty microservices

-  * How's the service discovery is implemented?
+  * How is the service discovery implemented?
     * Kubernetes services
     * Zookeeper